styladev/widget/README.md

 that it is given.
 For this to work, the desired width and height must be set on the wrapping element.

+Please allow for a **minimum width of 250px**.
+There is no technical max width, but a widget that is given too much horizontal space may suffer from esthetic challenges.
+Should a wider widget be desired, its recommended to adjust the font-size to a higher value.

 If no height is set the widget will take as much height that is needed to display the amount of stories it is set to display.
 If a height is set however, it will only display the amount of stories that actually fits within that height.